Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Introduction

 GW triggers provide critical information for EM counterpart search strategies.
 Signal-to-noise ratio accumulated during the inspiral phase can yield early-warning alerts with coarse localizations that enable rapid follow-up searches~\citep{Sachdev:2020lfd,Magee:2021xdx}.
 In addition, GW parameter estimation constrains component masses and spins of binaries \citep{LIGOScientific:2017vwq,LIGOScientific:2021qlt,LIGOScientific:2024elc,Gupta:2024bqn}, which informs the expected EM phenomenology as well as the plausible source class between BNS and NSBH mergers~\citep{Chaudhary:2023vec}.
 Planned upgrades, such as A+ \citep{Miller:2014kma,KAGRA:2013rdx}, and proposed next-generation facilities such as Cosmic Explorer \citep{LIGOScientific:2016wof,Reitze:2019iox,Evans:2023euw,Gupta:2023lga} and Einstein Telescope \citep{Punturo:2010zz,Hild:2010id,Branchesi:2023mws,ET:2025xjr} promise more frequent joint detections \citep{Zhu:2020ffa,Zhu:2021ram,Gupta:2022fwd}.
 However, with near-term A+ sensitivities, the network reach\footnote{In \citet{Borhanian:2022czq} and \citet{Gupta:2023evt}, reach is defined as the redshift at which $50\%$ of mergers are detected.} for BNS (NSBH) events is $\sim\!0.1$ ($\sim\!0.2$) \citep{Borhanian:2022czq,Gupta:2023evt}, which is significantly lower than the redshifts at which state-of-the-art surveys such as the Vera C. Rubin Observatory \citep{LSST:2008ijt,Cowperthwaite:2018gmx,Andreoni:2021epw} and the Nancy Grace Roman Space Telescope \citep{Hounsell:2017ejq,Chase:2021ood,Andreoni:2023xlv} will detect KNe.

 Efficient follow-up efforts also rely on GW-enabled sky localization and detector duty cycle.
-Two-detector baselines typically localize events to $\mathcal{O}(10^{3})$ deg$^{2}$ \citep{Fairhurst:2010is}, so simultaneous multi-detector GW observations are essential.
+Two-detector baselines typically localize events to $\mathcal{O}(10^{2})$ deg$^{2}$ \citep{Berry:2014jja}, so simultaneous multi-detector GW observations are essential.
 Missed opportunities can result from single-detector triggers, as illustrated by the low mass NSBH candidate GW230529 \citep{LIGOScientific:2024elc}, which may have produced a KN \citep{Chandra:2024ila,Kunnumkai:2024qmw} but lacked a precise sky localization to enable targeted searches \citep{Ronchini:2024lvb,Paek:2025dri}.
 The second detected BNS merger, GW190425 \citep{LIGOScientific:2020aai}, also faced similar challenges \citep{Paek:2023xdc}.

-Given that present and future EM facilities will continue to discover KNe serendipitously \citep{Andreoni:2023xlv}, and in association with other transients such as GRBs \citep{Tanvir:2013pia,Rastinejad:2022zbg}, we ask an intriguing question: in the absence of a GW detection, can the observation of KN alone indicate whether the progenitor was a BNS or an NSBH merger?
-Put differently, are there any observationally accessible differences between BNS and NSBH KN light curves that enable EM-only classification?
+Given that present and future EM facilities will continue to discover KNe serendipitously \citep{Andreoni:2023xlv}, and in association with other transients such as GRBs \citep{Tanvir:2013pia,Rastinejad:2022zbg}, we ask an intriguing question: \emph{in the absence of a GW detection, can a KN observation alone indicate whether the progenitor was a BNS or an NSBH merger?}